 Hurricane season in Hawaiʻi

-This is because the volcanoes on the Big Island act as a natural buffer against hurricanes.
-Their high peaks affect wind circulation and help break up, divert and weaken the storm as it moves toward and over the Big Island.
+Part of the reason is the volcanoes on the Big Island, which act as a natural buffer.
+Their high peaks disrupt the wind circulation and help break up, divert, and weaken a storm as it moves toward and over the island.

-So, what influence can a hurricane have on you, the visitor?
+So what does a hurricane mean for you, the visitor?

-As mentioned before, mostly bad weather and lots of rain!
+As noted above, mostly bad weather and a lot of rain.

-Depending on how close the hurricane is and whether or not the winds are strong enough, a tropical storm or a hurricane watch may be issued on the Big Island.
-When this happens, local shops and, for example, national parks, could be closed for a period of one to a few days.
-In the most extreme cases, flights may be delayed or rescheduled.
+Depending on how close the storm is and how strong the winds are, a tropical storm or hurricane watch may be issued for the Big Island.
+When that happens, local shops and national parks can close for a day or a few.
+In the most extreme cases, flights are delayed or rescheduled.

-If you are interested in reading more about the past hurricanes that have impacted the Hawaiian islands since the 1950’s, please have a look at the following articles: Hawaii’s Hurricane History and Hurricanes in Hawaii.
+For more on the past hurricanes that have affected the Hawaiian islands since the 1950s, see Hawaii’s Hurricane History and Hurricanes in Hawaii.

-Current tropical storm info (worldwide) can be found at the tropical tidbits website.
+Current tropical storm info (worldwide) is at the Tropical Tidbits website.

 What is the best time to visit Hawaiʻi?